peteroupc/peteroupc.github.io/random.md

 <a id=Request_for_Comments></a>
 ### Request for Comments

 Feel free to send comments.
-They may help improve this page.
+They could help improve this page.

 Comments on any aspect of the document are welcome, but answers to the following would be particularly appreciated.